|The Ear Canal|

 - Consider using a tight-fitting swimming cap.

-- Use a white vinegar/rubbing alcohol eardrop solution following swimming.
+- Use a white vinegar/rubbing alcohol eardrop solution following swimming, or glycerin drops before and after swimming.
 This will help restore the natural healthy environment inside the ear canal.